 Treatment for endometrial hyperplasia depends on which type you have.
 This will have been shown on the endometrial biopsy sample.

-Treatment for endometrial hyperplasia without atypia
+Endometrial hyperplasia without atypia

 This type of hyperplasia very rarely turns into cancer, so treatment is not always needed.
 One option is to do nothing and repeat the biopsy in a few months to see if it has settled back to normal on its own.
 In many cases this can happen.
 However, it is more likely to return to normal (regress) if you have treatment.
 The best treatment for this type of endometrial hyperplasia is to have the intrauterine system (IUS) put in.
 This is better known as a contraceptive device (a type of coil).
 It releases a progestogen hormone which thins the lining of the womb (uterus).
 This stays in for at least six months, but for up to five years.
 It has a good success rate in treating endometrial hyperplasia.
 An alternative is to have progestogen tablets each day for six months.
 These are not quite as effective as the IUS and they may have more side-effects.